isotopp/isotopp.github.io/_posts/2021-03-24-a-lot-of-mysql.md

 ## What I have, and what I am looking for

 At this point in time there is a single Python command `dba` with subcommands, which talks to all the backend APIs to handle things.
 It grew out of a collection of shell scripts that did things to a single machine to make DBA life easier, and it still is mostly a local command line application (headless Django).
-It also is not exposing an API, can cannot be used by other people than DBAs.
+It also is not exposing an API, and cannot be used by other people than DBAs.

 Of course, the number of replication hierarchies does not shrink.